mbouli/global-oil-consumption/README.md

+# ENGR1110 Project
+The goal of this project is to advocate for relying on more sources of energy other than oil.
+We are estimated to have less than 50 years of proven oil reserves left.
+--

 These are files for my ENGR1110 group project.
-These datasets have been adopted from [here](https://www.kaggle.com/datasets/muhammadroshaanriaz/oil-reserves-and-consumption-from-1995-to-2022/data)
+The dataset has been adopted from [https://www.kaggle.com/datasets/muhammadroshaanriaz/oil-reserves-and-consumption-from-1995-to-2022/data](https://www.kaggle.com/datasets/muhammadroshaanriaz/oil-reserves-and-consumption-from-1995-to-2022/data)